Photo of my journal on the table featuring my Low Buy Year Plan

 This is key to having a low buy year: Changing your mindset for the better and stopping the emotional or impulsive spending habits.

-Working on yourself and making sure you spend time on personal development, will not only help you save money but lead a much more fulfilling life.
+Working on yourself and making sure you spend time on personal development will not only help you save money but also lead a much more fulfilling life.

 Don’t aim for perfection